boycleric/boycleric/README.md

 <p align="center"><a href="https://rentry.co/ponytownbio">ponytown bio</a></p>

-(for the love of chappel roan pls read this) ujuhhmm also a disclaimer guys my strawpage wasn't made by me it was actually made by MY WONDERFUL FRIEND GITHUB USER @s1llycleric !!!!1 (THIS ALSO MEANS I CANT SEE DRAWINGS UNLESS I ASK) go follow pup, pup's so cool
+!!!disclaimer!!! guys my strawpage wasn't made by me it was actually made by MY WONDERFUL FRIEND GITHUB USER @s1llycleric !!!!1 (THIS ALSO MEANS I CANT SEE DRAWINGS UNLESS I ASK) go follow pup, pup's so cool